hackersonlineclub/HOCig1_2/README.md

 If you get any error please do not hesitate to send an email on info@hackersonlineclub.com and Keep Subject "HOC Tool" info.

 Thanks :)

+# Discalimer:

+HOCig is using for Knowledge Purpose Only.
+Usage of HOCig for attacking targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.